ipython/ipython-website/books.rst

 * `Learning IPython for Interactive Computing and Data Visualization <http://ipython-books.github.io/minibook/>`_
 * by `Cyrille Rossant <http://cyrille.rossant.net>`_
-* 134 pages
+* 175 pages
 * Packt Publishing
-* April 25 2013
+* October 25 2015

-This is a beginner-level introduction to IPython for data analysis and numerical computing, covering NumPy, pandas, SciPy, and matplotlib.
+This book is a beginner-level introduction to Python for data analysis, covering IPython, the Jupyter Notebook, pandas, NumPy, matplotlib, and many other libraries.
+There is an introduction to the Python programming language for complete beginners.
+There are also contents for more advanced users, like parallel computing with IPython and high-performance computing with Numba and Cython.